RedisLabs/redislabs-docs/content/rs/databases/configure/db-upgrade.md

 ### RESP3 support

-If **RESP3 support** is enabled, databases upgrading to v7.2 will support the RESP3 protocol in addition to RESP2.
+If RESP3 support is enabled, databases upgrading to v7.2 will support the RESP3 protocol in addition to RESP2.

+To enable or turn off RESP3 support for databases by default, use one of the following methods:

+- Cluster Manager UI – Edit **RESP3 support** in [**Upgrade configuration**](#edit-upgrade-configuration)

 - [rladmin tune cluster]({{<relref "/rs/references/cli-utilities/rladmin/tune#tune-cluster">}}):